SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 A metadata specification for annotating the question, friction, surface facts, deep context, relational dynamics, trace governance, and allocation-readiness of a content item in AI-mediated knowledge ecosystems.

-This specification is designed for environments where human-created knowledge is increasingly read, retrieved, summarized, referenced, and recomposed by AI systems.
+This specification is designed for environments where human-created knowledge is increasingly read, retrieved, summarized, referenced, transformed, and recomposed by AI systems.

 It provides a structured way to describe not only what a content item says, but also the question, tension, semantic depth, and interpretive movement behind it.